solanovisitor/KeratoconusDetector/README.md

 2. Out: The path for your output csv file.

 The output should be a single csv with 15 columns and 18k rows representing the measures.

+# Training

+You can train the model by running:

+"python3 train.py --pos_folder --neg_folder --job_dir"

+Where:

+1. pos_folder is the directory where all the positive class samples are.
+2. neg_folder is the directory where all the negative class samples are.
+3. job_dir is the directory pointed for saving the model and tensorboard.